stared/jekyll-blog-pre-2022/_posts/2016-08-12-quantum-mechanics-for-high-school-students.markdown

 * the classical-quantum link is much more complicated,
 * no way to show it directly,
-* rotations can be tricky (try explaining that spin-up plus spin-down is spin-left).
+* rotations can be tricky (try explaining that spin-up plus spin-down is spin-right).

 ### How